-Public Provident Fund or PPF is a low risk fixed return investment scheme one can avail through India Post Office as well as leading public and private sector banks in India.
-During the initial days of the PPF account, it used to be paper-based process, including opening an account and withdrawal at maturity.
+Public Provident Fund or PPF is a low-risk fixed return investment scheme one can avail through India Post Office as well as leading public and private sector banks in India.
+During the initial days of the PPF account, it used to be a paper-based process, including opening an account and PPF withdrawal at maturity.
 Periodic investment in the scheme would also only happen through cash or cheque modes.
-However, investors can now use different online modes to make payments into their PPF account.
+However, investors can now use different online modes to make payments into their PPF accounts.

 PPF Payment Methods